johnpapa/react-book-repo/redux/add-redux-to-react.md

 ### Creating a store

-Creating a store is about creating the needed reducers use a few helper functions to tell Redux about it.
+Creating a store is about creating the needed reducers, use a few helper functions and tell Redux about it.
 Let's have a look at what creating the reducers might look like:

 ```js
 // store.js